mpv-player/mpv/DOCS/man/options.rst

 ``--stream-record=<file>``
     Similar to ``--record-file``, but write packets as they are received.
 The implementation of this does not tolerate seeks (outside of demuxer cache), or streams being selected/deselected during recording.
-Can not be set at runtime.
 Use with care.

+    If this is set at runtime, the old file is closed, and the new file is opened.
+Note that this will write only data that is appended at the end of the cache, and the already cached data cannot be written.
+(A fix for that would be a command that dumps the cache using a given time range, possibly with the option to be open-ended, which would continue to write data appended to the cache.
+Such a command doesn't exist yet.)

 ``--lavfi-complex=<string>``
     Set a "complex" libavfilter filter, which means a single filter graph can